Conditions

 4. Codes of Conduct

 6.2.
 The shipping costs are not included in the purchase price.
-They can be called up via a correspondingly labeled button on our website or in the respective offer, are shown separately in the course of the ordering process and are to be borne by you in addition, unless free delivery has been promised.
+They can be called up via a correspondingly designated button on our website or in the respective offer, are shown separately in the course of the ordering process and are to be borne by you in addition, unless free delivery has been promised.

 6.3.
-Any costs incurred for the transfer of money (transfer or exchange rate fees of the credit institutions) are to be borne by you in cases in which the delivery is made to an EU member state, but the payment has been initiated outside the European Union.
+You have to bear the costs incurred for the money transfer (bank transfer or exchange rate fees) in cases where the delivery is made to an EU member state but the payment was made outside the European Union.

 6.5.
 Unless otherwise stated for the individual payment methods, the payment claims from the concluded contract are due for payment immediately.

-7. Terms of delivery
+7. Terms of Delivery

-The liability for defects is based on the "Warranty" provision in our General Terms and Conditions (Part I).
+Liability for defects is based on the "Warranty" provision in our General Terms and Conditions (Part I).

 last update: 27.10.2020